How to play mid lane - a guide to 'the carriest' role in League of Legends

 Option number 1. is an equal jungle skill matchup.
 You should expect good moves from your jungler and also good moves from the enemies.
-If your jungler goes for Herald, enemy will answer with Drake.
-If your jungler ganks top, enemy will invade your forest and then gank bot lane.
+If your jungler goes for Herald, the enemy will answer with Drake.
+If your jungler ganks top, the enemy will invade your forest and then gank bot lane.
 For your own good treat enemy jungler, as if he were better than yours.
 This gives you a little margin of mistake.

 Option number 3. is the worst possible.
-Good jungler will not only have more pressure, but also will be capable of diving you, which leaves you totally unsafe.
+Good jungler will not only have more pressure but also will be capable of diving you, which leaves you totally unsafe.
 Try your best in carrying, but be prepared for the worst.
 Although it’s not the end of the world.
-Say your jungler is Sejuani, and enemies is Elise.
+Say your jungler is Sejuani, and enemies are Elise.
 Elise excels in the early game.
 If she doesn’t win in 25 minutes, she becomes almost useless, whereas Sejuani gets tankier and tankier.
 Who knows, maybe by accident she hits a clutch ultimate?

 Option number 4. is a funky one.
 It’s like a chocolate box from ‘Forrest Gump’ - you never know, what’s inside.
 You can expect both junglers to fail miserably, so focus on your own matchup and play, as if it was option 3, but if you can capitalize on enemy jungler mistake - do it.

-After first few minutes in most of your games you should be able to estimate the jungle matchup.
+After the first few minutes in most of your games, you should be able to estimate the jungle matchup.
 Either you can rely on jungler a tiny bit, or not at all.
 Some matchups are unwinnable without jungle pressure.
 If you'll get none of it, you must end laning phase fast or lane swap.

 Most common mistakes mid laners do

 3. Asking for ganks at the wrong time.
 'Gank or report'.
-Don't call for gank when enemy is stronger and has full resources.
+Don't call for ganking when the enemy is stronger and has full resources.
 Don't ask if the wave is in an unfavorable spot, as it will most likely waste your jungler's time.
 Don't call your jungler with your major cooldowns down.

 Also if jungler comes to help and you know it's a bad idea, ping him back.
 If he listens, good.
 If not, let him die.

 5. Following jungler at the wrong time - don't listen to your jungler, when he asks for help, and you don't share the same view.
 Don't sacrifice your lane for his lack of game knowledge.
-Instead pay attention to his position and when you feel like he's about to be encountered, get lane priority and help him.
-Priority is the most important part here, because it allows you to maintain lane control and your opponent will find himself in a lose-lose scenario - sacrifice lane to help, or sacrifice jungler for lane?
+Instead, pay attention to his position and when you feel like he's about to be encountered, get lane priority and help him.
+Priority is the most important part here because it allows you to maintain lane control and your opponent will find himself in a lose-lose scenario - sacrifice lane to help or sacrifice jungler for lane?

 6. Back timings - what I often see in lower divisions is refusing to recall, when the time is right.
-Staying in lane with less than half HP and almost no mana is like putting a noose on your neck handing the other end to your enemy for him to squeeze it.
-You should be backing in right time to replenish mana and HP.
-Pay attention to amount of gold you have and if possible coordinate your backs with buys.
+Staying in a lane with less than half HP and almost no mana is like putting a noose on your neck handing the other end to your enemy for him to squeeze it.
+You should be backing in the right time to replenish mana and HP.
+Pay attention to the amount of gold you have and if possible coordinate your backs with buys.
 Returning to lane with an item advantage automatically gives you an upper hand.
-Sometimes when you need to back and the wave is in unfavorable spot you can fake back.
+Sometimes when you need to back and the wave is in an unfavorable spot you can fake back.
 Go into the Fog of War and make your enemy think, you're backing.
 This can lead him into hard shoving and backing himself.
-If he does so, simply last hit under tower and let the wave reset.
+If he does so, simply last hit under the tower and let the wave reset.

-There are couple of ways:
+There are a couple of ways: